unam3/fsd-rest-news/README.md

 - Deletion of inexistent entity will return response with 200 HTTP status code.

-- Unused fields of request json will be ignored silently.
+- Unused fields of json requests will be ignored silently.

 - `%` and `_` characters will be stripped from `title_substring` parameter of `articles/in__title` request.